7 May 2025

 Disintegration: 7←1

-When thriving, Sevens integrate the traits of an Enneagram Type Five, the Investigator.
+When thriving, Enneagram Sevens integrate the positive traits of the Enneagram Type Five, the Investigator.
 As they mature, they devote more energy and time to developing their talents rather than pursuing an extraordinarily dynamic social life and new, exciting experiences.
-Enthusiasts become more focused because they learn to prioritize knowledge over shallow distractions.

 Integration: 8→2